 The Black on Black Crime Prevention Program was designed to draw attention to the problem of crime in the black community and the need for law enforcement and the community to work together.
 Youth Club Meetings, Law Enforcement Events, Church and Community Activities are held weekly to help reduce crime in the targeted community.

 The Youth Crime Prevention and Intervention Program helps steer youth away from the criminal justice system through behavior modification training workshops.
-Behavior Modification/Social Skills, Parental Support Groups, Tutoring, and Employability Skills Training Meetings are held weekly.
+Programs on Behavior Modification and Social Skills, Parental Support Groups, Tutoring, and Employability Skills Training Meetings are held weekly.

 This component strives to reduce the risk factors for youth joining criminal gangs by providing them with appropriate prevention services.
 Ideal participants are students in the public-school system, juvenile justice system, or youth residing in at-risk neighborhoods or have a history of family violence, drug abuse or incarceration.